 Thomas Berry, The Dream of the Earth

 - Plant Diversity A wild flower garden should include diversity within the planting to encourage wildlife and growth

 - Source of Water A water feature, such as a pond has large potential to support a large variety of wildlife

 - Pollinating Flowers A variety of flowers rich in nectar will attract bees and butterflies.

 - Habitats The varieties of grasses and flowers will create diverse habitats for the wildlife.

-- Creating a Habitat Preferably located in shaded areas, a pile of logs is the ideal place for insects to shelter.
+- Log Piles Preferably located in shaded areas, a pile of logs is the ideal place for insects to shelter.